The men of Bidford-on-avon Parish

 Pictures of the men copyright and courtesy of the Berrow’s Worcester/Evesham Journal.

 Private.
 Royal Warwickshire regiment 14th Battalion.
 Entered France 21.11.15.
-Date of death 30th July 1916.
+Killed in action 30th July 1916.
 Aged 26.Before the war Fred was a shop manager in London.
 Freds regiment was a member of 13th brigade 5th Division.
 Fred was killed in action during the battles of the somme.
 Killed in the attack on Wood Lane to the immediate east of High Wood on the Somme, After a short rest the 5th Division again attacked from Delville to High Wood on the afternoon of July 30.
 It was the first day on which the creeping barrage was used, but the artillery preparation proved to have been too short; the 14th Royal Warwickshire, who were one of the assaulting battalions, were badly cut up, and those who remained were forced to shelter in shell holes about fifty yards from the German trenches.
 Though the men had shown the utmost dash it was impossible to advance, and ultimately the battalion was relieved by the 15th Royal Warwickshire, whilst the 16th were brought up in support.
 So that day all three of the Birmingham battalions were fighting in the same trenches.
 The 16th distinguished themselves by the gallantry with which a party under Lieuts.
 J. Dell and G. Sanders carried back the wounded under fire next day.
 Some of the bloodest battles of WW1 Bazentin ridge, Pozieres, Mouguet Farm, Guillemont, 51 British divisions (division = 12,000 men) used on the Somme with 419,700 British and dominion casualties.
+Father Frederick.
 Remembered on the Thiepval memorial and on the base of the gravestone of his brother-in-law Charles Holder in Bidford cemetery.

 Private Royal Warkwickshire Regiment 14th Bat.
 Aged 22.
 Date of Death 28th Sept 1916.
 Service No 17806.
 Part of the 5th Div 1st Bham.Born in Bidford ,lived in Bidford worked as a baker before the war.
 Private Mayrick was wounded during the Somme battles 1st July 1916-18th Nov 16. evacuated to the UK and dying of his wounds in Netley Hospital body brought back to his final resting place at home here in Bidford.